siddheshkadam/pepithon-WTC/README.md

 # pepithon-WTC

 List of question for hacathon!

 For Technical Writing Guidelines, please visit this link: https://pepipost.com/tutorials/pepipost-technical-writing-guidelines/
+Select your preferred question, add your name within the square brackets and create a pull request.
+You can select maximum 3 questions only.
+Pull requests will be accepted in first come first serve basis.

 1. How to install dovecot on centos 7? - [WRITE YOUR NAME]